 I wondered how Cato earned his wealth.
 Based on several obituaries I found, I was able to put the pieces together.
 Wealth breeds wealth, for the most part, if the individuals are savvy.
 And my ancestors were SAVVY!
-At a young age, Cato learned his trade from his sister’s husband’s family.
-His sister Mary married into the King family, another Free Black Newark family made up of carpenters, coopers, and planemakers.
+At a young age, Cato learned his trade from his sister’s husband’s family as well as school.
+His sister Mary married into the King family, another Free Black Newark family, made up of carpenters, coopers, and planemakers.
 In addition, Thomas, his father, was able to refer Cato’s skills, as a carpenter, to the wealthy white families he was affiliated with as a stagecoach owner.
 Cato then became a wealthy carpenter who was able to invest in real estate at a time when white immigrants, like the Irish and the Germans, were arriving in Newark in numbers starting in the late 1840s onward.

 To date, Andrea and I have learned that Cato owned a lot of real estate.
 In addition to inheriting his parents’ home, he owned about 10 other properties.
 His brother, Thomas Thompson, Jr., also owned two properties which he passed on to Cato’s son, Thomas Thompson III.
 After Cato died, my 2nd great-grandmother, Laura Thompson Green, inherited some of his property and she, too, lived off the rents as did her son, my Grandpa Green.